RobotLeopard86/CacaoEngine/engine/README.md

 It is possible to build other runtimes based on the Cacao Engine shared library, but that process is not recommended and undocumented.

-## Targetgen Library (`src/shader-tgtgen`)
-This is a lightweight library used by the engine core for converting Slang IR into the final shader code to be given to the graphics APIs.
-It should not use any Cacao Engine APIs.

-The reason is not in `libs` is because it is a tiny component that has no use outside of the engine, but has a distinct enough purpose to be separated from the engine core.

 ## Vulkan Backend (`src/vulkan`)
 The Vulkan backend uses Vulkan 1.3+ with widely-available extensions, as described in the backends page in the [manual](https://robotleopard86.github.io/CacaoEngine/dev/manual).
 It works on both Windows and Linux and (for now) is the primary backend for implementation and use, except on macOS as only OpenGL is supported there at present.